Heavy Traffic Joint Queue Length Distribution without Resource Pooling: Proofs for

-In the above equation, the first two terms correspond to the drift due to arrivals in each of the queue; the third and the fourth term correspond to the service for each queue when $q_1>q_2$; and the last term correspond to the service when $q_2\geq q_1$ in which case the only $q_2$ is served.
-We have also used the fact that a queue can be served only when the queue length is greater than zero.
-The drift of a well defined Lyapunov function is zero in steady state.
-So, $\mathbb{E}[\Delta V(q_1,q_2)] = 0$ for all $\boldsymbol \phi \in \Phi$, where expectation is taken under steady state distribution.
-By putting $\phi_2 = 0$ in Eq. \eqref{eq: n_sys_thm1_drift}, we get that
+In the above equation, the first two cases correspond to the drift due to arrivals in each of the queue; the third and the fourth case correspond to the service for each queue when $q_1>q_2$; and the last case correspond to the service when $q_2\geq q_1$ in which case the only $Q_2$ is served.
+Also, a queue can be served only when the queue length is greater than zero, and hence we have the condition, $q_1>0$ in the third case and $q_2>0$ in fourth and fifth case.
+Using this definition, the drift $\Delta V(\mathbf q)$ is given by,